atgu/ukbb_pan_ancestry/website/docs/study-design.md

 To help understand why previous scientific efforts have restricted to only one ancestry group, a classic GWAS example is of chopstick use.
 If we conducted such a GWAS in a group with some people with East Asian ancestries and some people with non-East Asian ancestries, we would almost surely find many associations.
 These associations would not likely correspond to biological mechanisms that affect manual dexterity or a personal preference for wooden cutlery, but they would just identify genetic variants that are _by chance_ more or less common in East Asian populations relative to the ancestries represented by others in the data.
 When GWAS is conducted in groups of individuals with similar ancestries, associations are less likely to be driven by these types of non-causal factors, which makes the results easier to interpret and makes follow-up work more productive.

-## How was ancestry determined?

-How did you decide what ancestry groups to include?
+## How did you decide what ancestry groups to include?
 How did you assign individuals to each ancestry group?

 :::note
 The ancestry groups we used in these analyses are based on those described in two large existing globally and genetically diverse datasets.
 To assign each person to each ancestry group, we applied statistical methods to each individual’s genetic data.